Coding Open Ended Questions

 In this example there is only one level of nets, but nets can be nested in other nets.
 You can think of it like a document in outline form, where the nets are the headers of the various sections.

 Nets cannot be used to code responses.
-They are not themselves answers to questions.
+They are not themselves answers or responses to questions.
 They are used to organize the answers (codes).

 Downstream data processing

 Once the questions in a study are coded they are ready to be used by the downstream data processing department in the survey research company.
 This department may be called data processing, or tabulation, or simply tab.
 In tab, the results of the survey are prepared for review by the market researcher and then to the end client.

 The tab department uses software tools to analyze and organize the results of the study.
 These tools include statistical analysis which can be very sophisticated.
 Normally, this software is not interested in the text of the code.
 For example, if a response is coded “like apple variety” the tab software is not interested in that text but wants a number like 002.
 From the tab software point of view the respondent said 002, not “like apple variety”.
 The text “like apple variety” is used by the tab software only when it is printing a report for a human to read.
 At that time, it will replace 002 with “like apple variety” to make it human readable.
 Before the data are sent to the tab department each code must be given a number.
 The codebook then looks like this:

 - 001 VARIETY OF FLAVORS

 - 021 like peach tea variety (unspecified)